quantgirluk/aleatory/docs/source/general.rst

 and will return a list with ``N`` paths generated from the specified process.

+For example,
+we can simulate 10 paths, each one with 100 steps, from a standard Brownian motion as follows.

 .. code-block:: python

     from replica.processes import BrownianMotion